-The author regards this apparent clustering of earthquake events in this confined region as being an artefact caused by the earthquake detection efforts of the Central Queensland Seismology Research Group (CQSRG).
+The author regards the apparent lineation of earthquake events in the confined region between Eidsvold and Gin Gin as being an artefact caused by the earthquake detection efforts of the Central Queensland Seismology Research Group (CQSRG) only incorporating data from the Eidsvold (EIDS) GA station, and the CQSRG FS03 station (a two station location).
 These very small events have been detected and located only due to the presence of the CQSRG monitoring station FS03.
-If this monitoring station was not present the earthquake events shown in Figure 8 would undoubtedly not have been detected and located.
+If this monitoring station was not present the earthquake events shown in Figure 10 would undoubtedly not have been detected and located.